-The BCIT Forensic Nursing program started as Canada’s first classroom-delivered specialty certificate program in forensic health sciences in 2006 and as the need for advanced education in this field increased, forensic health sciences kept pace with demand and in 2017 created Canada’s first and only Graduate Certificate in Forensic Health Sciences.
+The BCIT Forensic Nursing program started as Canada’s first classroom-delivered specialty certificate program in forensic health sciences in 2006 and as the need for advanced education in this field increased, forensic health sciences kept pace.

 “The importance of accredited forensic nursing educational training speaks volumes for expertise and ensures that strict forensic standards are met.
 Being accredited is important when you are looking at credibility and a trained forensic nurse examiner – especially when providing evidence of education and training to the court as an expert witness.
 Having accredited courses in BCIT’s Forensic Health Sciences program means that we have attained a level that meets or exceeds standards that were developed by experts in the forensic nursing field,” explained Aimee Falkenberg, BCIT Lead Instructor, Forensic Nurse Examiner, Clinical Coordinator for the Nanaimo Regional General Hospital Forensic Nursing program, and Clinical Consultant for North Island Forensic Nursing teams.
 “This knowledge, high level training, and expertise can also help forensic nurse examiners sit on further high-level board examinations in this field.
 This is an honour I hold closely as the lead instructor of the forensic nurse examiner course at BCIT and, at the end of the day, the education and highest of standards are for the survivors that are seeking forensic nursing care after their worst day.”